FINALLY created a stand-alone blog for my obsession with gymnastics. So, if you’re a blog relating to:

-Zaakira Muhammad (born November 9th 1996) is a former level 10 gymnast who is currently a junior at the University of West Virginia, majoring in journalism.
-She did her club training at TNT Elite Gymnastics in New Jersey.
+Kiana Winston (born June 12th 1996) is a former international elite gymnast who is currently a junior at the University of Alabama, majoring in psychology.
+She did her club training at Texas Dreams Gymnastics under Kim Zmeskal-Burdette and Chris Burdette.

 Collegiate Achievements (to date):

 Got her first 10.000 on floor against Florida (02/03/2017)